 Malaria and other tropical diseases are common in West African countries, including Ghana.
 We recommend that you talk to your doctor about taking a prophylaxis against malaria, and also take measures to avoid insect bites including using insect repellent, wearing long loose-fitting light-coloured clothing and ensuring your accommodation is mosquito proof.

-The outbreak of Ebola virus disease (EVD) centred in Guinea, Liberia and Sierra Leone continues to worsen.
+The outbreak of Ebola virus disease (EVD) centred in Guinea, Liberia and Sierra Leone is the most serious in recored history.
 There have been no confirmed cases of Ebola in Ghana and local authorities continue to enforce a range of precautionary measures.
-For more information, see the Ebola outbreak in West Africa travel bulletin.
+For more information on regional tavel implications, see the Ebola outbreak in west Africa travel bulletin.